jonchenn/sw-graphql/README.md

 ## TL;DR

-This is a demo of how to use service worker to cache GraphQL POST requests.
-As [Cache Storage API](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) doesn't support caching POST requests, the option is to cache POST responses in IndexedDB instead of the Cache Storage.
+This is a demo that demonstrates caching GraphQL POST requests with service worker.
+As [Cache Storage API](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) doesn't support caching POST requests, the solution is to cache POST responses in IndexedDB instead of the Cache Storage.

 Sine Workbox uses CacheStorage API by default, we will hand-craft the service worker caching functionality in this demo instead of using Workbox.